2gatherproject/decentralized-social-apps-guide/README.md

 #### Social Networking

 * [Briar](https://briarproject.org/) - WhatsApp clone with security focus.
 GPL licensed
+* [Element](https://element.io/), formerly known as Riot IM, is the reference messaging client for the Matrix platform.
+Matrix is currently federated but a fully decentralized version is under active development (see below).
+Strongly private group messaging using MegOlm double-ratchet.
+Backed by [Automattic](https://matrix.org/blog/2020/05/21/welcoming-automattic-to-matrix), the creators of Wordpress, among others.
+Used by the [French](https://matrix.org/blog/2018/04/26/matrix-and-riot-confirmed-as-the-basis-for-frances-secure-instant-messenger-app) and [German](https://www.heise.de/newsticker/meldung/Bundeswehr-setzt-kuenftig-auf-Matrix-als-Messenger-4719474.html) governments and other clients.
+Apache 2.0 licensed
 * [DTube](https://d.tube/) - Youtube clone using Steemit blockchain and IPFS.
 GPL licensed
 * [Iris](https://irislib.github.io/) - Social sharing using Gun and IPFS
 * [Jami](https://jami.net/) - WhatsApp clone